Canines at the Folsom City Zoo Sanctuary

 Wolf hybrids living at the zoo are Lincoln and Kya

-Wolves: Red Riding Hood's friends Joshua and Yucca
+Wolves: Red Riding Hood's friends Yucca

 This sensitive, family oriented, intelligent animal is extinct in most of the U.S. and is threatened in its last refuges.
 Wolves cooperate with pack members to make a living as predators of large hoofed animals.
 Sophisticated social structures and complex communication techniques make for strong bonds within the pack.
 There is a dominant, or alpha male and female in each pack.
 Rivalry, often subtle, for alpha status in the pack is an ongoing part of life as a wolf.
 Dominant animals frequently reinforce rank through ritual displays.